QuickBlox/Documentation/docs/4_android/5_Calls.md

    // Set userInfo
-   // User can set any string key and value in user info Map<String,String> userInfo = new HashMap<String,String>;
+   // User can set any string key and value to user info Map<String,String> userInfo = new HashMap<String,String>;
    userInfo.put("Key", "Value");